ezmiller/humanscodes/_posts/2024-04-13-columns-for-tablecloth-launch.markdown

 ;;    |    MSFT | 24.73674797 | 2000-04-01 |  28.37 |            1.14687670 |
 ```

-For more information, on these operations, please consult the
+For more information on these operations, please consult the
 documentation
 [here](https://scicloj.github.io/tablecloth/pr-preview/pr-100/#column-operations).

-## Thanks to Clojurist Together
+## Thanks to Clojurists Together

 This contribution to Tablecloth was supported by [Clojurists
 Together](https://www.clojuriststogether.org) through their [Quarterly